 It is important during this time, that you take good care of your health and mental wellbeing.
 As well as finding a support system, you need to make sure you are looking out for yourself too.
-Little things like eating a balanced diet, working out, getting a good night’s sleep, relaxing and having quality time with friends and family can really improve physical and mental health, which will in turn, reduce stress.
-Reductions in stress increase your clarity of vision, allowing you to better analyze difficult situations, which will make them much easier to deal with.
-We also suggest that you seek emotional and mental support from a GP, therapist or counselor.
+Little things like eating a balanced diet, exercising, getting a good night’s sleep, relaxing and having quality time with friends and family can really improve physical and mental health, which will, in turn, reduce stress.
+Reductions in stress increase your clarity of vision, allowing you to better analyse difficult situations, which will make them much easier to deal with.
+We also suggest that you seek emotional and mental support from a GP, therapist or counsellor.

 7. Harm yourself

 If you are being bullied you do not need to go through it alone.
-If you ever need help, Ditch the Label are here for you.
+If you ever need help, Ditch the Label is here for you.
 You can contact us here.